-The assessment consists of a written exam (60 min) (according to §4(2), 1 of the examination regulations).
-By successful completion of the exercises (§4 (2), 3 SPO 2007 respectively §4 (3) SPO 2015) a bonus can be obtained.
+The assessment consists of a written exam (60 min).

+By successful completion of 70% of the maximum number of points in the exercise(s) a bonus can be obtained.

 If the grade of the written exam is at least 4.0 and at most 1.3, the bonus will improve it by one grade level (i.e. by 0.3 or 0.4).
+The exact criteria for the award of a bonus will be announced at the beginning of the lecture.